Skip to content

 West workspace is a collection of folders that are jointly version-controlled using the west management tool.
 A west workspace is indicated by a .west folder that contains the west workspace configuration.

-Typically, when working with workspace applications, you will open a west workspace as a VS Code workspace.
+Typically, when working with workspace applications, your west workspace will also be a VS Code workspace.

 West workspace opened inside VS Code